Deep squeezing or cooling the fluctuations of a parametric resonator using feedback: Abstract

 \section{Abstract}

-Here we analyze ways to achieve deep subthreshold parametric squeezing or cooling of a single degree-of-freedom parametric resonator enhanced by a lock-in amplifier feedback loop.
-Due to the feedback, the dynamics of the parametric resonator becomes more complex and a Hopf bifurcation at the instability threshold can occur.
-Initially, we calculate the phase-dependent gain of parametric amplification with feedback of an added ac signal.
-In one approach, we obtain the amplification gain approximately using two independent approaches: the averaging method and the harmonic balance method.
-We also obtain this gain more exactly using Floquet theory and Green's functions methods.
+Here we analyze ways to achieve deep subthreshold parametric squeezing or cooling of a parametric resonator enhanced by a lock-in amplifier feedback loop.
+Due to this feedback, the dynamics of the parametric resonator becomes more complex and a Hopf bifurcation at the instability threshold can occur.
+Initially, to obtain insight on this system, we calculate the phase-dependent gain in the response to an added ac signal.
+We calculate this amplification gain approximately using two independent techniques: the averaging method and the harmonic balance method.
+We also obtain this gain more precisely using Floquet theory and Green's functions.
 The Hopf bifurcation was predicted by the harmonic balance method and by Floquet theory, but not by the averaging method.
 In our analysis of fluctuations, we Fourier analyze the response of the parametric resonator with feedback to an added white noise.
-We were able to calculate, in addition to the noise spectral density, the squeezing of fluctuations in this resonator with feedback.
-Very strong squeezing or cooling can occur.
-Deamplification and cooling occur near the Hopf bifurcation, whereas squeezing occurs near a saddle-node bifurcation.
+We were able to calculate, in addition to the noise spectral density, the squeezing of fluctuations.
+Deamplification and cooling occur near the Hopf bifurcation, whereas deep squeezing and heating occurs near a saddle-node bifurcation.
+Our results show that the averaging method, a widely-used perturbative technique, fails in the analysis of fluctuations near a Hopf bifurcation.
+Direct application of the averaging method to stochastic differential equations should be compared to other techniques such as Floquet theory (FT) or Fourier analysis whenever possible.
+The novel cooling technique presented here may have wide applications in increasing the sensitivity of resonant detectors and sensors.